Tomorrow-Happens/coding-guidelines/README.md

 We designed these code guidelines to help us develop better front-end code.

-We believe that by following these guidelines you will not only write better HTML/CSS, but enjoy the process much more.
+We believe that by following these guidelines you will not only write better code, but enjoy the process much more.

-You don't like living in a dirty house, so of course you don't enjoy coding messy HTML/CSS.

 # Project Structure